Marshall Sylver: Seminars

 as well as the First Annual Entrepreneur Success Summit in 2010.

 He also hosts the "Turning Point Seminar."

 In April 2003, Sylver was indicted for theft after nine of his self-improvement program's 1,200 clients alleged that he had failed to honor a money-back guarantee.
 Five had already received their refunds in small claims court.
 In December, after three weeks of proceedings, the case ended in a mistrial.

 Books and CDs

 Sylver wrote a book titled Passion, Profit & Power, which was published by Simon & Schuster in 1997, along with audio cassettes by the same name, as part of a subconscious training system.
 Passion, Profit & Power was a bestseller from Berita Book Centre and MPH Bookstores for the week of July 19, 1997.

 Radio and Movies

 Sylver hosts a radio show titled "Get Rich Radio."

 He starred in the 2010 movie Tranced, which was the first movie intended to hypnotize the audience.

-Court Cases

-In 2003 Sylver was tried on nine felony charges of fraud related to his Millionaire Mentorship Program.
-Prosecutors accused Slyver of swindling consumers that were promised double the cost of the program (which was between $4,500 and $6,500) if they did not double their investment; no consumers received such a refund.
-Aside from indictment charges, Sylver faced "numerous other gambling debts."
-A mistrial was declared after jurors were unable to come to a unanimous verdict.